-Halal Food Cart inspired chicken served over a big salad of lettuce and tomatoes drizzled with a yummy white sauce.
+Halal Food Cart inspired chicken made with boneless chicken thighs served over a big salad of lettuce and tomatoes drizzled with a yummy white sauce.

 We’re obsessed with street-cart Halal chicken, but since all the good chicken trucks are in the city which is over an hour commute from me, I had to figure out a way to make this to make it part of our dinner rotation!

 When I worked full-time in New York City, I often hit up the halal chicken trucks for lunch, the smell of the sizzling chicken always lured me in!
 I usually swapped out the rice for salad and loaded on the white sauce and hot sauce.
 My husband is also obsessed, and has been asking me to recreate the chicken and white sauce for years.

 After many attempts at trying to get the white sauce right, I finally created a version that we all loved, which also happens to be good for you and your gut!
 I partnered with Stonyfield, my favorite yogurt brand to create this sauce with their new Stonyfield Whole Milk Yogurt with Probiotics, which is so creamy and delicious and so perfect in this sauce.
 Now there are 1 billion more reasons to love Stonyfield Yogurt even more!
 And trust me, you might want to double the sauce recipe, it’s that good!
 Is it exactly like the ones you get from the street carts?
 No, but who cares, we all love it!